oliveiraleo/kuntao_tips/docs/kernel_ban_faq.md

 - LOS20.0: [Click here](https://xdaforums.com/t/rom-13-unofficial-lineageos-20-for-lenovo-p2.4563083/post-88260597)
 - LOS21.0: Use a non-rooted system, it will pass the check

-### Q: I already have followed the instructions, my device is passing the Play Integrity check but I can't use my bank app or GPay.
+### Q5: I already have followed the instructions, my device is passing the Play Integrity check but I can't use my bank app or GPay.
 What can I do?

 **A:** Besides checking the Play Integrity status, apps can detect custom ROMs using other methods.
 You can try some things like hiding/renaming the Magisk app (app settings > Hide the Magisk app), deleting the TWRP folder from your phone's internal storage, adding the banking app to the Magisk's DenyList, etc. If any of this works, I don't know what else you can do.

 **PS:** If you find a working workaround, please, join our Telegram group (@p2community) and kindly share it with the community ;)

+**NOTE:** This is an ongoing issue and the DTs are in active developmet, as soon as we have an updated patch/method/etc we will release hotfix builds

-### Q: What about the other LOS builds?
+### Q6: What about the other LOS builds?

 **A:** They will have the Play Integrity patch applied on the coming builds, so please, be patient.
 Hopefully I'll be able to release those builds in the coming days.

-### Q: Is this situation temporary?
+### Q7: Is this situation temporary?

 **A:** From what I read from the online discussions, the fix should work for a long time (as far as Google/app developers don't update/change their detection methods), however I can't make any assumption, so I'm not sure.